 Throughout the works, Bury Street will remain closed as this area is used for material and machinery storage, until construction in the area takes place.

-Why are there no works taking place in evenings and at weekends?
+Why are there no works taking place in the evenings?

 Due to the number of residents living within the works area, the contractor is working the maximum allowed hours to balance the needs of the local people.